devcom-web/Magg-Docs/README.md

 ## This is all info that the owner knows.
+David, no more being in Manchester.
 You cannot do anything against this, this is also under a GNU license.
 I am unaware if you wanted me to release this or not, but that doesn't matter.
 If you want me to remove any of this, then dm me @ supmert on discord.

 ### What sun did 😌✌️
 <img width="688" height="227" alt="image" src="https://github.com/user-attachments/assets/e272501a-0e72-4257-80fb-a1d0ed93ffd1" />